israel-depedro-castillo/Practical_work_II/README.md

 27/12/2025

-- Had trouble to select the topic for the topichtml file, so i had to revisit my thoughts and finally decided to do it about a topic that fascinates me, in this case kubernetes
+- Had trouble to select the topic for the topic-html file, so i had to revisit my thoughts and finally decided to do it about a topic that fascinates me, in this case kubernetes.

+28/12/2025
+Had a problem uploding the page to github, i was using the , root folder instead of the public folder which tooke me some time until i looked it up and the activity III that we did for FCE.
+Had problems in fce.html with the nav links, with led me to not reirecting my to the correct page.

+# Conclusions:

+In this case this is a fully funtional web, that atleast has the requirements that were nedded to complete the work, that means that theres always room for improvement, in this case with the css, but this is a software work so i prioritized web funcionality to web design.
+For the most part the web was easy to do thanks to previous knowledge, and to the pdf that were given to us by the ufv and teacher Moisés Martínez Muñoz.